Study Mechanical Engineering in the US

 • Technology specialist

-Don’t forget, even more career options are available for graduates due to the multidisciplinary nature of the mechanical engineering field.
-Graduates also have the option to specialize in any area of mechanical engineering or even start their own company in research and development as entrepreneurs!
+Don’t forget, even more career options are available for graduates due to the multidisciplinary nature of this field.
+Graduates also have the option to choose a specialization and even start their own company in research and development as entrepreneurs!

 How Much Does a Mechanical Engineering Graduate Earn?

-Mechanical engineering is a strong field with high earning potential, even for those new to the industry.
-According to the U.S. Bureau of Labor Statistics (BLS), entry-level mechanical engineering graduates have a median annual wage of $63,819
+This field of engineering offers high earning potential.
+According to the U.S. Bureau of Labor Statistics (BLS), mechanical engineers have a median annual wage of $96,310

 Take a look at the table below to get an idea of how much an entry-level mechanical engineer may earn in the US and other selected countries in the world.